search icon

 Tahoe Truckee Community Foundation awards $520,100 in workforce scholarships

-TRUCKEE, Calif. — The Tahoe Truckee Community Foundation (TTCF) 2025 Workforce Scholarship program awarded $520,100 to 40 local students pursuing in-demand careers that benefit the Tahoe-Truckee region.
-Seventeen recipients are first-generation college students, and the average total award per student was $19,263.
-Workforce Scholarships support advanced education or certification in fields such as education, vocational and technical trades, aviation, and science, technology, engineering, and math (STEM).
-These awards help address the urgent need for skilled professionals in a community where the cost of living is 73% higher than the U.S. average and housing affordability remains a challenge.
-Since 2022, TTCF has partnered with a growing number of local donors, foundations, and businesses to address regional workforce needs.
-In 2025, recipients benefited from support from the following scholarships:
+TRUCKEE, Calif. — The Tahoe Truckee Community Foundation (TTCF), an organization dedicated to building a resilient community and environment, has awarded $520,100 in Workforce Scholarships to 27 local students pursuing in-demand careers that serve the Tahoe-Truckee region.
+The Workforce Scholarships support advanced education and certifications in fields such as education, vocational and technical trades, aviation, and science, technology, engineering and math (STEM).
+TTCF says the awards address an urgent need for skilled professionals in a community where the cost of living is 73% higher than the U.S. average and housing affordability remains a persistent challenge.

 Read More AboutTahoe Truckee Community Foundation awards $520,100 in workforce scholarships